#doitanyway, #freedom, #opportunity, #teens, #whiplash, Find A Way, sunshine & rainbows, Trauma

 Stick with this mindset

-How this leads to bad habits as adults=After 2am bad decisions.
-This is where those last two dranks throw you over the edge; leading to a massive hangover or blackout.
-Past 2am is where you have beer goggles and hook up with someone that’s a “full-on Monet”…(see below) you wouldn’t have looked at before midnight.
+Bad habits as adults=Anything After 2am is usually a bad decision.
+This is where those last two dranks throw you over the edge; leading to a massive hangover, bad choice or blackout.
+Past 2am is where you may have beer goggles and hook up with someone that’s a “full-on Monet”..👇🏻

 If you have a friend, preferably gay, that calls you “Duchess” or something close to that 😉 .
 Any friend that makes you blush with how special & supported they make you feel; keep this friend at all costs.